Automated description from the Alliance of Genome Resources (Release 9.0.0)

-Enables several functions, including RNA polymerase II cis-regulatory region sequence-specific DNA binding activity; protein homodimerization activity; and protein sequestering activity.
-Involved in several processes, including cell surface receptor signaling pathway; glial cell differentiation; and regulation of signal transduction.
-Acts upstream of or within several processes, including mRNA transcription by RNA polymerase II; negative regulation of neuron migration; and regulation of nucleobase-containing compound metabolic process.
+Enables several functions, including DNA-binding transcription factor activity, RNA polymerase II-specific; protein homodimerization activity; and protein sequestering activity.
+Involved in several processes, including cell surface receptor signaling pathway; glial cell differentiation; and lymphocyte activation involved in immune response.
+Acts upstream of or within several processes, including mRNA transcription by RNA polymerase II; negative regulation of glycolytic process; and negative regulation of neuron migration.
 Located in plasma membrane.
 Part of transcription regulator complex.
 Is active in chromatin; cytoplasm; and nucleus.
 Is expressed in several structures, including alimentary system; central nervous system; eye; genitourinary system; and hindlimb long bone.
 Used to study autosomal dominant hyper-IgE syndrome 1 with recurrent infections; colorectal cancer; inflammatory bowel disease; peripartum cardiomyopathy; and psoriasis.
 Human ortholog(s) of this gene implicated in several diseases, including Behcet's disease; arthritis (multiple); carcinoma (multiple); inflammatory bowel disease (multiple); and reproductive organ cancer (multiple).
 Orthologous to human STAT3 (signal transducer and activator of transcription 3).

 This site uses cookies.